kunalsumbly/data-science-101-cwe-materials/curriculum/01-onboarding/02-tools-policies.md

 #### Operating Systems Policy

-**Mac:** For those with Macs, you’ll need the Mac OS X 10.8.5 or higher, up to 10.11.4 (El Capitan). *This rules out some older MacBooks*
+**Mac:** For those with Macs, you’ll need the Mac OS X 10.8.5 or higher. *This rules out some older MacBooks*

 **PC/Linux:** For students on Windows, you’ll need to be using at least Microsoft Windows 8 or 10 (either 32 or 64 bit).
 Students are welcome to bring their own PC or Linux machines, but we **cannot guarantee tech support for these devices.**